plutzilla/plutzilla.github.io/_drafts/moving-from-http-to-https.md

 The violations can be logged to the Reporting service, [report-uri.com](https://report-uri.com) being one of the popular ones, run by [Scott Helme](https://scotthelme.co.uk/) and [Troy Hunt](https://www.troyhunt.com/) - the well-known figures in the Application Security universe.

-I suggest to start from the very strict policy (i.e. `default-src https:`) and to loosen it with the directives that fixing costs too much to be included to scope of the mirgation to HTTPS project.
+I suggest to start from the very strict policy (i.e. `default-src 'self'`) and to loosen it with the needed origins (i.e. CDN domains) and with the directives that fixing costs too much to be included to scope of the mirgation to HTTPS project (i.e. `'unsafe-inline'`).
 Just be aware that once you make changes in production, your logs might get filled REALLY quickly.

-After number of CSP alteration we defined the safe policy to be used in the `report-only` mode.
-This is how the HTTP response looks like for such policy:
+After number of CSP alteration we defined the safe policy (suitable for our web application) to be used in the `report-only` mode.
+This is how the HTTP response header looks like for such policy:

 ```
 Content-Security-Policy-Report-Only: default-src data: https: 'unsafe-inline' 'unsafe-eval' 'report-sample'; report-uri https://EXAMPLE.report-uri.com/r/d/csp/reportOnly